-3. Chapter 1: Definitions and application of Act
+3.1 Chapter 1: Definitions and application of Act

-3.1 Clauses 1 and 2 contain definitions and deal with the application of the proposed legislation, determining that an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest.
+3.1.1 Clauses 1 and 2 contain definitions and deal with the application of the proposed legislation, determining that an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest.
 The expropriating authority is obliged to enter into negotiations with the owner of property required for such purposes and attempt to reach an agreement on the acquisition of the property before resorting to expropriation, except in circumstances where the right to use property temporarily is taken on an urgent basis (clause 22).
+An expropriating authority may not expropriate the property of a state-owned corporation or state-owned entity without the concurrence of the executive authority responsible for that corporation or entity.
 The Bill proposes that no property may be expropriated unless the prescribed procedures have been followed.

-4. Chapter 2: Powers of Minister of Public Works to expropriate
+3.2 Chapter 2: Powers of Minister of Public Works and Infrastructure to expropriate

-- 4.1 Clauses 3 and 4 grant a general power to expropriate to the Minister of Public Works.
+- 3.2.1 Clauses 3 and 4 grant a general power to expropriate to the Minister of Public Works and Infrastructure ("Minister").
 The Minister is empowered to expropriate property for purposes connected with the execution of his or her mandate, which includes the provision and management of the accommodation, land and infrastructure needs of organs of state.
-The Minister may delegate or assign his or her powers and duties contained in the Bill to an official of the Department of Public Works, except for the power to-
+The Minister may delegate or assign his or her powers and duties contained in the Bill to an official of the Department of Public Works and Infrastructure ("Department"), except for the power to-

 - (a) expropriate;

 - (b) expropriate urgently on a temporary basis;

 - (c) withdraw an expropriation; or

 - (d) make regulations.

-5. Chapter 3: Investigation and valuation of property
+3.3 Chapter 3: Investigation and valuation of property

-5.1 Clauses 5 and 6 deal with the pre-expropriation phase and set out procedures to be followed by an expropriating authority prior to an expropriation.
+3.3.1 Clauses 5 and 6 deal with the pre-expropriation phase and detail various procedures to be followed by an expropriating authority prior to an expropriation.
 These procedures are used to ascertain the suitability of the property for the purpose for which it is required and to gather information on the existence of registered and unregistered rights in such property and the impact of such rights on the intended use thereof.
 It is also proposed in the Bill that the expropriating authority may authorise persons to enter the property with a view to surveying and valuating the property, amongst other things.
 Provision is also made for a person to claim compensation should the property concerned be damaged as a consequence of the evaluation of the property.

-5.2 In gathering the information, the expropriating authority is obliged to consult with other organs of state that may be affected by the expropriation.
-The Departments responsible for rural development and land reform, for mineral resources and for and water affairs and sanitation and the relevant municipality must be consulted to ascertain the impact of the proposed expropriation on the rights administered by those Departments and in the case of municipalities, to ascertain the effect which an expropriation will have on spatial development and engineering services.
+3.3.2 In gathering the information, the expropriating authority is obliged to consult with other organs of state that may be affected by the expropriation.
+The Departments responsible for rural development and land reform, for mineral resources and for water affairs and sanitation and the relevant municipality must be consulted to ascertain the impact of the proposed expropriation on the rights administered by those Departments and in the case of municipalities, to ascertain the effect which an expropriation will have on spatial development and engineering services.

-6. Chapter 4: Intention to expropriate and expropriation of property
+3.4 Chapter 4: Intention to expropriate and expropriation of property